-Coming off the 2016 Division III national championship just 20 months ago, former Tommie standout player John Tauer enters his seventh season as St. Thomas' head coach in 2017-18.
+Coming off the recent 2016 Division III national championship, former Tommie standout player John Tauer enters his eighth season as St. Thomas' head coach in 2018-19.

 Twice named a Division III National Coach of the Year -- in 2013 by Basketball Times, and in 2016 by the National Basketball Coaches' Association and by D3 News -- Tauer also has received three West Region and three MIAC Coach of the Year Awards.